Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: methods

 \subsection{Dataset}

 Our study relies on the Kather Colon dataset, a carefully selected 7,180 image patches from 50 colorectal adenocarcinoma patients.
-The dataset in question functions as a critical tool for assessing the performance and vulnerability of PLIP in the face of adversarial attacks.

 The dataset used in this study consists of photographs with dimensions of 224x224 pixels and a resolution of 0.5 megapixels per pixel (MPP).
 It serves not only as a testing platform but also as a validation set with clinical relevance, hence assuring the practicality and application of our research findings in real-world scenarios.
-Fig.\ref{fig:3}. is a piechart representing 9 tissue types with the number of images in each tissue type.
+Fig.\ref{fig:3}, is a piechart representing 9 tissue types with the number of images in each tissue type.